-From the left: Fr Christophe Brunet, Hélène Guilbault, Robert Guilbault, Fr Sebastian Ostrynski
+From the left: Robert Guilbault, Hélène Guilbault, Fr Christophe Brunet, Fr Sebastian Ostrynski

 When the Benedictine monks left the parish in 2014, Cardinal Vincent Nichols appointed the Chemin Neuf Community to run the Parish of Cockfosters.

-On 1st September 2017, Fr Christophe Brunet took over as Parish Priest from Fr Sebastian Ostrynski, who has been appointed Head of the Chemin Neuf Community in the UK, but remains in the parish.
-A married couple who are members of the community are resident in the parish and two families who are also part of the community live in the surrounding area.
+On 1st September 2017, Fr Christophe Brunet took over as Parish Priest from Fr Sebastian Ostrynski, who became Head of the Chemin Neuf Community in the UK, but remains in the parish.
+A married couple who are members of the community are resident in the parish and two families who belong to the community live in the surrounding area.

 The Chemin Neuf Community is a Roman Catholic Community with an ecumenical vocation, which grew out of a prayer group in Lyon in France, in 1973.